 This representation allows both very fast transient high bandwidth waveforms and slow but smooth large duty cycle waveforms to be described efficiently.

 CORDIC

 Trigonometric functions can also be represented efficiently on programmable logic using only additions, comparisons and bit shifts.
-See gateware.cordic for a full documentation of the features, capabilities, and constraints.
+See misoc.cores.cordic (in the MiSoC package) for a full documentation of the features, capabilities, and constraints.

 Features